ED: Special Education (EDSE)

 Special Note: This course requires 15 hours of field experience and may require a background check.

-Registration Restrictions: Graduate standing and admission to Special Education Program or Graduate Certificate in Children's Mental Health.
+Registration Restrictions: Graduate standing and admission to the School of Education or the College of Arts and Sciences

 EDSE A624 Social/Emotional Development, Assessment, and Intervention 3 Credits